jonathanlermitage/intellij-extra-icons-plugin/README.md

 $ gradlew test               # run tests
 ```

+Additionally, take a look at the `do` (or `do.cmd` on Windows) script: it contains useful commands to build, run and test the plugin, check for dependencies updates and some maintenance tasks.
+Show available commands by running `./do help`.

 ### Optimizations

 Optionally, you may want to install SVGO in order to optimize SVG icons.
 Install `npm install -g svgo`, then optimize SVG files by running `./do svgo`.